 - SCIE 1103 PRINCIPLES OF BIOLOGY Study of biological principles relating to living organisms.
 Basic chemical structure, cellular and subcellular morphology, energy utilization, reproduction and development, and ecological interrelationships are examined.
 Requires concurrent enrollment in SCIE 1101 Biology Lab or instructor permission. - SCIE 1101 PRINCIPLES OF BIOLOGY LABORATORY Study of biological processes, microtechnique, physiology, and dissection appropriate to the SCIE 1103 course.
 Requires concurrent enrollment in SCIE 1103 Principles of Biology or instructor permission.
-One two-hour lab per week. - SCIE 1153 HUMAN BIOLOGY [Registration limited to LEAP Program students.]
-Basic biology of human life including an overveiw of microscopic and gross anatomy, physiology of major body systems, and brief familiarization with growth and development, sexuality and genetics, and common illnesses and their courses.
+One two-hour lab per week. - SCIE 1153 HUMAN BIOLOGY Basic biology of human life including an overview of microscopic and gross anatomy, physiology of major body systems, and brief familiarization with growth and development, sexuality and genetics, and common illnesses and their courses.
 Requires concurrent enrollment in SCIE 1151.
-Student may not receive credit for both SCIE1153 and SCIE 2203 or SCIE 2213 - SCIE 1151 HUMAN BIOLOGY LAB [Registration limited to LEAP Program students.]
-Lab experience appropriate to SCIE 1153.
-Requires concurrent enrollment in SCIE 1153. - SCIE 1183 PHYSICAL AND EARTH SCIENCE I An introduction to the fundamental behavior of matter and energy.
+Required for Health and Fitness majors. - SCIE 1151 HUMAN BIOLOGY LAB Lab experience appropriate to SCIE 1153.
+Requires concurrent enrollment in SCIE 1153.
+Required for Health and Fitness majors. - SCIE 1183 PHYSICAL AND EARTH SCIENCE I An introduction to the fundamental behavior of matter and energy.
 This course serves the needs of non-science majors who are required to complete one or more physical science courses.
 It introduces basic concepts and key ideas that govern the principles of the natural world while providing opportunities for students to learn reasoning skills and a new way of thinking about their physical environment.
-Prerequisite: SAT score of 480/ACT score of 20, or two years of high school algebra, or permission of instructor. - SCIE 1193 PHYSICAL AND EARTH SCIENCE II A survey of concepts and principles in chemistry and geology.
-This course serves the needs of nonscience majors who are required to complete one or more physical science courses.
+Prerequisite: SAT MATH score of 480/ACT MATH score of 20, or two years of high school algebra, or permission of instructor. - SCIE 1193 PHYSICAL AND EARTH SCIENCE II A survey of concepts and principles in chemistry and geology.
+This course serves the needs of non-science majors who are required to complete one or more physical science courses.
 Topics to be discussed include atomic structure; elements and the periodic table; compounds and chemical formulas; chemical reactions and equations; water and solutions; organic chemistry; rocks and minerals; the Earth's interior and surface; and the atmosphere of the Earth.
-Prerequisite: SAT score of 480/ACT score of 20, or two years of high school algebra, or permission of instructor. - SCIE 1203 COLLEGE CHEMISTRY I An introductory inorganic chemistry.
+Prerequisite: SAT MATH score of 480/ACT MATH score of 20, or two years of high school algebra, or permission of instructor. - SCIE 1203 COLLEGE CHEMISTRY I An introductory inorganic chemistry.
 Topics examined and discussed include elements, atoms, ions, and the periodic table; electronic structure of the atom; the concept of electonegativity, chemical bonding, and molecular structure; the concept of mole and stoichiometry; principles and types of chemical reactions; and acids and bases.
 Prerequisites: concurrent enrollment in SCIE 1201 College Chemistry I Laboratory; and SAT math score of 480 or higher, or two years of high school algebra or equivalent, or MATH 1003 Intermediate Algebra or higher, or permission of instructor. - SCIE 1201 COLLEGE CHEMISTRY I LABORATORY A laboratory appropriate to SCIE 1203 College Chemistry I. One two-hour lab per week.
 Prerequisite: concurrent enrollment in SCIE 1203 College Chemistry I. - SCIE 1213 COLLEGE CHEMISTRY II An introductory organic chemistry and biochemistry course.
 Topics examined and discussed include saturated hydrocarbons (alkanes); unsaturated hydrocarbons (alkenes, alkynes, and aromatics); alcohols, phenols, thiols, and ethers; aldehydes and ketones; carboxylic acids and esters; amines and amides; carbohydrates; lipids; proteins; and enzymes.
-Prerequisites: SCIE 1203 College Chemistry I and SCIE 1201 College Chemistry I Laboratory or permission of instructor, and concurrent enrollment in SCIE 1211 College Chemistry II Laboratory. - SCIE 1211 COLLEGE CHEMISTRY II LABORATORY A laboratory appropriate to SCIE 1213 College Chemistry II.
+Prerequisites: SCIE 1203 College Chemistry I and SCIE 1201 College Chemistry II Laboratory or permission of instructor, and concurrent enrollment in SCIE 1211 College Chemistry II Laboratory. - SCIE 1211 COLLEGE CHEMISTRY II LABORATORY A laboratory appropriate to SCIE 1213 College Chemistry II.
 One two-hour lab per week.
-Prerequisite: concurrent enrollment in SCIE 1213 College Chemistry II. - SCIE 1303 INTRODUCTION TO GEOLOGY A course dealing with the origin, composition, and structure of the earth.
-This course deals with the composition and structure of the Earth's interior; identification of common minerals and the three major rock groups; the concepts and processes of the evolution of various surface features of the Earth.
-This course serves the needs of non-science majors who are required to complete one or more science courses.
-Prerequisite: concurrent enrollment in SCIE 1301 Introduction to Geology Laboratory. - SCIE 1301 INTRODUCTION TO GEOLOGY LABORATORY A laboratory appropriate to SCIE 1303 Introduction to Geology.
-One two-hour lab per week.
-Prerequisite: concurrent enrollment in SCIE 1303 Introduction to Geology. - SCIE 1403 ENVIRONMENTAL SCIENCE An introduction to the concept of Stewardship as it relates to our environment.
-Understanding of ecological principles is attained as a foundation for the discussion of sustainability and servanthood.
-Personal and ethical behaviors are examined.
-Three credits plus one credit of lab.
-Concurrent enrollment in lab is required. - SCIE 1401 ENVIRONMENTAL SCIENCE LABORATORY A laboratory appropriate to SCIE 1403 Environmental Science.
-One two-hour lab per week.
-Prerequisite: concurrent enrollment in SCIE 1403 Environmental Science. - SCIE 1503 INTRODUCTION TO NUTRITION A lower-division course on the applications of biological nutrition throughout the life cycle emphasizing a comparison of popular diets.
-Discussion of dietary essentials with applications to health enhancement, prevention and rehabilitation of disease states, and competitive athletes and recreational sports participants, in addition to computer analysis of individual dietary needs are included. - SCIE 2053 GENERAL BIOLOGY I A study of scientific method, chemistry of living organisms, and cellular morphology and physiology.
-This course includes an introduction to genetics, ecology, and taxonomy.
-Prerequisites: High school chemistry or higher, or concurrent enrollment in SCIE 1214 College Chemistry II; previous or concurrent enrollment in MATH 2003 Statistics; concurrent enrollment in SCIE 2051 General Biology Laboratory I. - SCIE 2051 GENERAL BIOLOGY I LABORATORY Biology Laboratory appropriate to SCIE 2053 General Biology I. One two-hour lab per week.
-Prerequisite: concurrent enrollment in SCIE 2053 General Biology I.
+Prerequisite: concurrent enrollment in SCIE 1213 College Chemistry II.